jasperfernandez/jasperfernandez/README.md

                 /_/
 ```

-A **Full Stack Developer** with nearly **3 years of hands-on experience** building apps that blend functionality, performance, and creativity.
+**Full Stack Developer** with nearly **3 years of hands-on experience** building apps that blend functionality, performance, and creativity.

 ---